BueniaDev/libblueberrn-old/README.md

 # Building Instructions

-The libblueberrn library does not have any external dependencies and can be compiled with MinGW on Windows, and both GCC and (presumably) Clang on Linux, as well as AppleClang on Mac OS.
+The libblueberrn library does not have any external dependencies and can be compiled with MinGW or Clang on Windows, GCC or Clang on Linux, and (presumably) AppleClang on Mac OS.
 The examples contained in this repo, however, do have additional dependencies that need to be installed.
 All dependencies should be findable by CMake.

 ## Linux: